 “One thing you have loved about the country?
 And one thing you do not?

-And the rest: The handsome fashionista and his beautiful wife who command every room they enter in their custom-made outfits.
+And the rest: The handsome fashionista in his embroidered dupion silk and his beautiful wife who command every room they enter in their custom-made outfits.
 The witty intellectual who had lived in Philadelphia long enough to mimic Rocky’s run to the top of the steps.
-The restaurant owner modernizing Indian cuisine.
+The restaurant owner dedicated to the modernization of Indian cuisine – a blend of old word and new.
 And the bride and groom, the most gracious of hosts, thinking first of their upbringing and tradition and second of what they’ve learned in the growing number of years since.
-There is nothing more to be said except that a wonderful time was had, drunken, stimulating, dynamic, beautiful, remembered fondly, never to be forgotten.
+There is nothing more to be said here, except that a wonderful time was had, drunken, stimulating, dynamic, beautiful, remembered fondly, and never to be forgotten.

 The Politics of Place

 Another side: The buildings in New Delhi are low.
 The city is defined by neighborhoods – or defined perhaps the stark differences between the city’s neighborhoods.
 A city of some 25 million people.
 But too is it cohesive – the monuments and government mall, the “ceremonial axis” of New Delhi, lined with those grand buildings of authority – recalls as much grandeur as those of ancient Rome.
 But this is not a city living in the past, even as the past crawls forward from beneath trees and cracks in walls – no. There is future here, halting, perhaps, as the violence (some, many have called them pogroms) against Muslim communities, and a rising middle class; a growing economy, and rising wealth and industry in the country’s capital.